awsdocs/amazon-dynamodb-developer-guide/doc_source/logging-using-cloudtrail.md

 ### DynamoDB Data Plane Events in CloudTrail<a name="ddb-data-plane-events-in-cloudtrail"></a>

 To enable logging of the following API actions in CloudTrail files, you'll need to enable logging of data plane API activity in CloudTrail\.
 See [Logging data events for trails](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html) for more information\.

+Data plane events can be filtered by resource type for granular control over which DynamoDB API calls you want to selectively log and pay for in CloudTrail\.
+For example, by specifying `AWS::DynamoDB::Stream` as a resource type, you can log only calls to the DynamoDB Streams APIs, enabling you to identify security issues while controlling costs\.
+For more information, see [DataResource](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_DataResource.html) in the CloudTrail [AWS CloudTrail API Reference](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/)\.

 **Amazon DynamoDB**
 + [BatchExecuteStatement](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchExecuteStatement.html)